 The content of this paper is organised as follows.
-In Section 2, we recall some preliminary knowledge about the non-degenerate and the degenerate type $A$ affine Hecke algebras, the (cyclotomic) quiver Hecke algebras, as well as their cyclotomic quotients.
+In Section 2, we recall some preliminary knowledge about the type $A$ affine Hecke algebras, the type $A$ quiver Hecke algebras, and their cyclotomic quotients.
 In Section 3, we introduce the modified forms of the affine Hecke algebras of type $A$.
 We construct faithful representations, standard bases and describe the centers for these modified affine Hecke algebras.
 We also introduce some generalized Ore localization for these modified affine Hecke algebras and quiver Hecke algebras.
-The general definition of the so-called generalized Ore localization, which is a generalization of the classical construction of the Ore localization with respect to a right denominator set, is given in the appendix of this paper.
+The general definition of generalized Ore localization is given in the appendix of this paper.
 The main results (Theorem \ref{mainthm0a} and \ref{mainthm0b}) are given in Section 4, where we set up isomorphisms between these generalized Ore localization for modified affine Hecke algebras and the generalized Ore localization for quiver Hecke algebras.
-The main idea in the proof of is to embed the generalized Ore localizations for these modified affine Hecke algebras (resp., for the quiver Hecke algebras) into the inverse limits of cyclotomic Hecke algebras (resp., of the cyclotomic quiver Hecke algebras) and lift Brundan--Kleshchev's isomorphisms.
-In Section 5 we give three main applications of Theorem \ref{mainthm0a} and \ref{mainthm0b}.
-Firstly, we give a categories equivalence result (Corollary \ref{app1}) for quiver Hecke algebras and the tensor products of its non-unital quiver Hecke subalgebras.
-Secondly, we obtain a simplicity result (Corollary \ref{app2}) for the convolution products of simple modules over quiver Hecke algebras.
-Thirdly, we prove a conjecture (Proposition \ref{app3}) for the center of the cyclotomic quiver Hecke algebra associated to a linear quiver when $\cha K=0$, which claims that the center of the corresponding quiver Hecke algebras maps surjectively onto the center of the cyclotomic quiver Hecke algebra.
-For the cyclic quiver we prove the same statement under the assumption that the length of the cyclic quiver is a prime number $p>0$ and $\cha K=p$.
+The main idea in our approach is to construct a nice lift of the KLR idempotent $e(\bi)$ in the inverse limits of the cyclotomic Hecke algebras $\mathscr{H}_\beta^{\Lambda}$ and to embed the generalized Ore localizations for these modified affine Hecke algebras (resp., for the quiver Hecke algebras) into the inverse limits of cyclotomic Hecke algebras (resp., of the cyclotomic quiver Hecke algebras), see Lemma \ref{keyGeLilemma} and Corollary \ref{keycor1}.
+In Section 5 we give some applications of Theorem \ref{mainthm0a} and \ref{mainthm0b}.
+We show (Theorem \ref{mainapp1}) that the center conjecture for $\HH_n^\Lam(q)$ holds if and only if the center conjecture for $\R[\beta]$ holds for any $\beta\in Q_n^+$.
+We also obtain (Corollary \ref{app1}) an equivalence of categories for quiver Hecke algebras and tensor products of its non-unital quiver Hecke subalgebras under certain conditions and a simplicity result (Corollary \ref{app2}) for the convolution products of simple modules over quiver Hecke algebras.